When somebody asks you, “What’s the best way to save money?”, you may find that it's an impossible question to answer.

 Tip 4: Cashback, cashback, cashback

 Every time you book a holiday, you can make extra money by booking it through cashback websites.
-The two main ones are Quidco and TopCashback*, and both will net you £100s when booking your holiday.
+Both Quidco and TopCashback* could net you £100s when booking your holiday.

-If you’re booking a hotel, you can get up to 12% cashback when booking through Hotels.com for bookings from February 2024.
+If you’re booking a hotel, you can get up to 15% cashback when booking through Hotels.com.
 Booking a longer stay means this could add up to a lot of money.
 You could also get small amounts of cashback on flights, or get cashback on package deals through Expedia.

 You won’t get the money back straight away, as it may take quite a few months to become available, but it’s usually a large enough amount that is worth it when you do get it.